 He found me on the fringe of the family's reunion activities, perusing the books on his shelf and work table and asked,"Well, what do you think?"
 I answered that I thought it was a remarkable thing to undertake, "describing the indescribable."
 His eyes widened and looked straight into mine, "Describing the indescribable," he repeated, "...I suppose so."
 He smiled (he was always smiling), jumped up and ran off to his duties, to the happy ritual of organizing his family's past and present.

-I never got the chance to have the conversation with him that I would have liked to have had—about ourselves, and our relation to the whole; about what I took to be his redefinitions of karma and reincarnation; his marvelous rejection of the intricacies of prescribed psychology, and his instead gleeful embrace of so many of the heroic and romantic idylls of mythology and lost civilization that I'd always wished I could define myself by, when I was a child..when I was that "acorn" growing toward what my life might allow me, might ask me to become.
+I never got the chance to have the conversation with him that I would have liked to have had—about ourselves, and our relation to all of it; about what I took to be his redefinitions of karma and reincarnation; his marvelous rejection of the intricacies of prescribed psychology, and his instead gleeful embrace of so many of the heroic and romantic idylls of mythology and lost civilization that I'd always wished I could define myself by, when I was a child...when I was that "acorn" growing toward what my life might ask me to become.

 Here was a man (suddenly my uncle), who'd given to the entire world that rich and provocative opportunity for self-definition, who'd opened the trap door to that amazing underworld of fantastic self-configuration, embellished and defined by the shared timeless imagery of our psyches.
 He was a kind of wiry, jocular 80 year-old Heracles, pushing the glasses up on his nose, wrapping up his labors and splashing around like a kid in this gnostic reflecting pool we call Life on Earth.
 Wrestling with the demiurge was always that much fun for him.

 All that had seemed so complex to me at first now winnows itself down to a very direct, playful formula for living... with me dressed in a toga, with a scuba mask, and maybe eagle feathers—and a sword, and a chariot (with Krishna driving, that would complete the picture).
-Anything to help describe my self.
+Anything to help describe me to my self—or vice-versa.

 "Sooner or later something seems to call us on to a particular path...this is what I must do, this is what I've got to have.
 This is who I am."